apache/pulsar/site2/docs/security-tls-transport.md

 :::tip

-* The following commands ask you a few questions and then create the certificates.
-When you are asked for the common name, enter the hostname of the broker.
+When [hostname verification](#hostname-verification) is enabled, you need to enter the hostname of the broker as the Subject Alternative Name (SAN).
 You can also use a wildcard to match a group of broker hostnames, for example, `*.broker.usw.example.com`.
 This ensures that multiple machines can reuse the same certificate.
-* Sometimes, matching the hostname is not possible or makes no sense, such as when you create the brokers with random hostnames, or you plan to connect to the hosts via their IP.
-In these cases, you should configure the client to disable TLS hostname verification.
-For more details, see [host verification](#hostname-verification).

 :::